-Sometimes blowouts provide special opportunities, and that was the case for Rice running back Jayson Carter.
+Sometimes blowouts provide special opportunities and that was the case for Rice running back Jaysen Carter.

 "I did what I was supposed to … I didn't get negative yards," Carter told the Houston Chronicle.